Crockpot Corned Beef

 How to Store and Reheat Leftovers

-- Store – Cooked corned beef can be stored for up to 3-4 days in the fridge.
+- Refrigerate.
+Cooked corned beef can be stored for up to 3-4 days in the fridge.
 Make sure to store the meat in a shallow airtight container, or wrap it thoroughly in plastic wrap.

-- Reheat – Wrap it in aluminum foil and place this on a baking pan, then place this in a 350°F oven until heated through.
+- Reheat.
+Wrap the beef in aluminum foil and place it on a baking pan.
+Bake in a 350°F oven until heated through.

-To freeze corned beef, wrap the meat tightly in a double layer of plastic wrap and then place the whole thing in a freezer bag.
+- To freeze corned beef, wrap the meat tightly in a double layer of plastic wrap and then place the whole thing in a freezer bag.
 Try to get as much of the air out as you can before sealing it up.
 Thaw corned beef in the fridge overnight before serving.
+See my note below.

 Sometimes the best thing about corned beef is the leftovers, which is why I always buy a brisket big enough to have extra.
 Here are some ideas:

-- Try a hash.
-Dice up leftovers with Hash Brown Potatoes in an easy homemade corned beef hash.
+- Make a hash.
+Dice up leftovers with hash brown potatoes in an easy homemade corned beef hash.

 - Toss a salad.
-Substitute steak with corned beef in this Grilled Steak Salad Recipe, or add brisket into a fresh Winter Salad.
+Substitute steak with corned beef in this grilled steak salad recipe, or add brisket to a fresh winter salad.

 Ingredients